-Preparing and Processing Travel Expense
+Preparing and Processing Travel Expense Report

-Report Employees
+Employees

 Within one week after returning from travel eligible for reimbursement, the employee must forward a signed and dated Library District Travel Expense Report, including all appropriate receipts, to the Library District Director and request approval for reimbursement.
-The Library District Director will complete an initial review of the Report, for payment processing.
+The Library District Director will complete an initial review of the Report, and if it is in order, send it to the bookkeeper for final review and payment processing.
 If the Report is not in order, the Library District Director will return the Report to the employee and identify corrections that must be made to the Report or if additional documentation of expenses is required.

+The bookkeeper will complete the final review of the Report and receipts and verify that the travel expense form and supporting documentation is in order before processing the payment.
 Reimbursements will be paid as soon as practicable after the Report receives final approval by the Library District Director.